 For additional information, the Student Code of Conduct can be viewed online.

 The Student Code of Conduct prohibits certain behavior related to the use of the College technology resources and requires compliance with College policies.
-The full policy can be obtained from the Associate Dean of Student Services office on each campus, or in the Information Technology Policies and Guidelines.
+The full policy can be obtained from the Associate Dean of Student Affairs office on each campus, or in the Information Technology Policies and Guidelines.

-ÃØÉ«´«Ã½ official web-based student portal and student email accounts are an official means of communication to all full- and part-time students enrolled in credit-bearing classes.
+ÃØÉ«´«Ã½'s official web-based college portal (OneLogin) and student email accounts are an official means of communication to all full-and part-time students enrolled in credit-bearing classes.
 All such students are required to activate their student portal and email accounts.
 Official College communications may include, but are not limited to, registration information, financial aid information and other financial statements, student health compliance information and academic progress notifications.

 The College expects that students shall receive and read their electronic communications on a frequent and timely basis.
 Failure to do so shall not absolve the student from knowing of and complying with the contents of all electronic communications, some of which will be time-critical.